haskell-works/blog/drafts/2018-07-26-draft-post.md

 "[1, 2, 3] }"
 ```

-It's also worth noting that each successive `1` bit in the rank-select bit-string
+You may notice that that each successive `1` bit in the rank-select bit-string
-identifies nodes of the document according to pre-order traversal and that the
+identifies nodes of the document according to pre-order traversal.

+It is also worth noting that the
 rank-select bit-string in combination with the original text can be used to
-identify the type of the node in O(1) time, by testing the character pointed to
+identify the type of the node in `O(1)` time, by testing the character pointed to
 by the rank-select bit-string.

-For example, I know the 6ᵗʰ node in the document pre-order traversal is a
+For example, we know the `6`<sup>`th`</sup> node in the document
-string because the character at line `31` is a `"`, whilst the 9ᵗʰ node by
+is a string because the character at line `31` is a `"`, whilst the `9`<sup>`th`</sup>
-pre-order traversal is an array because the character at line `52` is a `[`.]
+node is an array because the character at line `52` is a `[`.

 # Rank Select Bit String as a CSV Semi-index

-Like-wise rank-select bit-strings can be as semi-index into a CSV document.
+Rank-select bit-strings can be used to index into a CSV document, in a similar
+fashion, but I have chosen to use two rank-select bit-strings instead of one.

 Take the following CSV document